 How long a person continues to feel love for the person they parted from depends, in part, on the coping mechanisms they have developed to deal with loss.
 Sometimes, people can keep those feelings of love to themselves (*cough* repression *cough*), and future relationships seem to go fine on the surface.

-If what you are feeling is not helping you evolve, then you might not be feeling love for your partner after a breakup, but instead, jealousy.
+If what you are feeling is not helping you evolve, then you might not be feeling love for your partner after a breakup, but rather, jealousy.
 "Jealous preoccupation is not the same as love," says Dr. Brenner.
 Love should not seek to hold you or your ex back or to deny someone else their own personal fulfillment.
 If you expect your former partner owes you something because you still have feelings for them, then that is not an authentic feeling of love.
 Love wants the best for another person, even if that means moving on.

 When you continue to love someone, seeing them move on might still be a painful experience for you — but it won't lead you to lash out at them.
 You will understand that the love you felt is a lesson that will inform the future loves that you, too, will meet.